celadari/json-logic-scala/docs/_posts/define-as-a-service.md

 layout: post
 ---

+# Define custom objects as Java services

-# What is to be implemented as a Service ?
+## What is to be implemented as a Service ?

-Other pages manually add `Marshaller`/`Unmarshaller`/`MethodConf`/`EvaluatorValueLogic` to configuration.
+Other pages demonstrate how to manually add `Marshaller`/`Unmarshaller`/`MethodConf`/`EvaluatorValueLogic` to configuration.

 Custom (and default) implementations of those interfaces can be seen as providers for them.
 Implementations can be installed in the form of extensions.

-Passing implementations as service providers is done by placing a provider-configuration files under a directory in the resource directory META-INF/services.
+To pass implementations as service providers, place provider-configuration files under a directory in the resource directory `META-INF/services`.
 The directory's name is the fully-qualified binary name of the interface/service's type.

-The directory contains a list of files; each file representing an implementation of the interface (whose fully-qualified binary name) with parameters of its very own.
+The directory contains a list of files.
+Each file represents an implementation of the interface (whose fully-qualified binary name), with parameters of its very own.

-# File parameters
+## File parameters

 Each file contains a number of parameters to define an implementation/service provider.

 There are several possible parameters:
 * `className`: binary fully qualified name of current implementation.
 * `singleton`: boolean to indicate if Scala `object`, otherwise Scala `class`.
-* `codename`: Type codename this implementation should be associated with.
+* `codename`: Type codename that this implementation should be associated with.
 See [Types]({% link _posts/concept-of-types.md %})
-* `constructorArgNames`: list of constructor argument names in single `String` separated by `sep`.
+* `constructorArgNames`: list of constructor argument names in single a `String`, separated by `sep`.
 * `sep`: string separator in `constructorArgNames`.

-**Constructor arguments must be provided as well in the file in the form of `argumentName=argumentValue`**.
+**You must also provide Constructor arguments in the file in the form `argumentName=argumentValue`**.

-# How to declare a `Marshaller` as a service ?
+## How to declare a `Marshaller` as a service

-You only need to add a directory named `com.celadari.jsonlogicscala.serialize.Marshaller` in your `META-INF/services/` directory.
+Just add a directory named `com.celadari.jsonlogicscala.serialize.Marshaller` in your `META-INF/services/` directory.

 ```